 If the other parent of the child is still living, then that parent’s parental rights will have to be terminated before you can adopt.
 Terminating a parent’s parental rights frees them from obligations such as providing child support, but also means they will not have certain rights such as court-ordered visitation.

-Most non-custodial parents are willing to consent to the termination of their parental rights, which means they simply sign a form relinquishing their rights, but things can get more challenging when that parent is either difficult to locate or will not consent to termination of rights.
+Some non-custodial parents are willing to consent to the termination of their parental rights, which means they simply sign a form relinquishing their rights, but things can get more challenging when that parent is either difficult to locate or will not consent to termination of rights.
 In those cases, we will undertake all efforts to diligently locate that parent and/or work through the courts to have the judge terminate that parent’s rights.
+ALG also works with families who have started the process but need an attorney to petition the court to terminate the non-custodial parent’s rights.

 Hearing Before the Judge